 Our associate minister is Don Loftis.
 Don served as Old Hickory’s preacher for 26 years before opting for a part-time role in 2019.
 He will continue serving as one of our primary adult Bible teachers and be available to minister to individuals and families who are facing illness, grief, and transitional life issues such as retirement.
 Don grew up in Springfield, TN and preached for 17 years in Indiana before moving here.
 He and his wife, Pam, have three children and seven grandchildren.
 The soundness and loving atmosphere at Old Hickory are a reflection of Don’s tireless work.

 Our youth minister is Mason Hale.
-He is a Texas native who moved to Tennessee to attend Freed-Hardeman University where he graduated with a Bachelor of Science in Bible in December of 2015.
-He is currently pursuing a Master of Arts in Pastoral Care and Counseling from Freed-Hardeman University.
+He is a Texas native who moved to Tennessee to attend Freed-Hardeman University where he graduated with a Bachelor of Science in Bible in December of 2015 and a Master of Arts in Pastoral Care and Counseling in May of 2019.
+He is currently pursuing a Graduate Certificate in Professional Counseling from Freed-Hardeman as well as completing Tennessee state licensure requirements for the Licensed Clinical Pastoral Therapist (LCPT), Licensed Professional Counselor-Mental Health Service Provider (LPC-MHSP), and the Board Certified Christian Counselor (BCCC) credentials.
 Mason has been serving in a full-time ministry role at Old Hickory since 2016.
 Mason and his wife, Savannah, met at Freed-Hardeman and married in May of 2016.

 Our church secretary is Andra Mullins.
 Andra has a sweet spirit and a servant heart.
 She and her husband, Randy, have 3 children and 7 grandchildren.
 Two of Andra's favorite pastimes are baking and reading a good book.
 Another delight is helping members and visitors in need.
 If you need information or assistance, please call on Andra.
 Helping you will make her day!